Crude oil futures dip on weak spot demand | Headlines

 - India

-On the Multi Commodity Exchange, crude oil for the June delivery dropped by Rs 25, or 0.49 percent, to Rs 5,046 per barrel with a business volume of 9,860 lots.
+On the Multi Commodity Exchange, crude oil for the June delivery dropped by Rs 37, or 0.73 per cent, to Rs 5,011 per barrel with a business volume of 8,262 lots.

-Analysts said the fall in crude oil futures was mostly due to the trimming of positions by traders amid a weak spot demand.

-Globally, West Texas Intermediate crude oil was trading 0.59 percent lower at USD 69.21 per barrel.
+Globally, West Texas Intermediate crude oil was trading 0.61 per cent lower at USD 68.81 per barrel.

-Meanwhile, Brent crude, the international benchmark, fell 0.64 percent to trade at USD 71.43 per barrel in New York.
+Meanwhile, Brent crude, the international benchmark, fell 0.63 per cent to trade at USD 71.04 per barrel in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)